 Due dates for a company’s annual report and franchise tax also vary by state.
-Many states have due dates tied to the anniversary date, making them due in the same month in which the business was incorporated or foreign qualified.
+In many cases, the franchise tax is due at the same time as the annual report.
+Many states have due dates tied to the anniversary date, making them due in the same month in which the business was organized or foreign qualified.
 For example, if an LLC was formed February 15th, the due date for that LLC’s annual report and franchise tax would be February of each year.

 Other states choose one date that the annual report and/or franchise tax is due.
-This may be consistent for all business types or it may vary by business type.
-One example is Delaware: annual reports and franchise taxes for corporations are due March 1st and the due date for LLCs is June 1st.
+This may be consistent with all business types or it may vary by business type.
+One example is Delaware: franchise taxes for corporations are due March 1st and the due date for LLCs is June 1st.

-Keep in mind that some states also have initial reports that corporations and/or LLCs must file shortly after incorporation.
-The initial list collects the data that businesses are not required to include in their incorporation documents (such as names and addresses of company management).
+Keep in mind that some states also have initial reports that corporations and/or LLCs must file shortly after incorporation or formation.
+The initial list collects the data that businesses are not required to include in their incorporation or formation documents (such as names and addresses of company management).
 Initial reports also typically have a state filing fee.

 Learn more about your state's requirements